top left UK Casinos

 Fixed limit poker barely ever makes the headlines these days.
 It would appear that everything that counts revolves around NL poker, and ever since the 2003-2004 popularity explosion of online poker, this phenomenon has become even more pronounced.
 Someone who's just beginning to venture into the world of online poker may rightly believe Fixed Limit poker is but one tiny step up from the play money tables, meant to give beginners a cheap and efficient way to get used to the real money tables.
 Nothing could be further from the truth than that though.
 All poker used to be FL until not so long ago, and all poker variants - without exception - can still be played with a FL betting structure, while only some of them can be played No limit.

 The strong emergence of NL poker can probably be attributed to the fact that in recent years, Texas Holdem has blown out all the other poker variants popularity-wise, and Texas Holdem is indeed a variant wonderfully suited to the NL betting structure.
 The bottom line is, Fixed Limit poker is still a huge part of the poker industry, online as well as offline.
 The fact alone that most micro limit games offered by online poker rooms are FL ones doesn't mean there's no money in FL games.
-The limits involved can be as high as one wishes to set them and as a beginner, you'll probably make more money off FL games than NL ones.
 As a matter of fact, the FL betting structure is ideal for beginners.
 FL games are based on mathematics and on raw discipline rather than on psychology, and as such, they only require level 1-2 poker thought.
 Most players will never really get past the second level of thought anyway, which means they shouldn't ever hit the NL tables.

 Level 1-2 players are at a huge disadvantage in NL games because the featured betting structure amplifies and compounds all the mistakes they make, without actually offering an edge on the other side to compensate.
 The bottom line: if you're a beginner, stick with FL.
 The fact alone that there's a set limit to the amount of money you can lose on a single hand means that you'll be able to keep your losses under control and thus to keep your "tuition" down in the beginning.
 You'll be able to play a much higher number of hands in a FL game than in a NL one on the same amount of starting chips.
 The conclusion: you'll be able to amass valuable experience much cheaper.
 What are the most important things you - as a beginner - should know about FL poker?
 First of all, FL is not just a small step up from the play money tables.
 It is in fact a giant leap.